top of page

 The Night ferry | Published July 2007

 Even though it's ages since I read The night ferry, it has left a lasting impression on me, as have all of Robotham's standalones.
-The books is intense and compelling, a beautifully crafted story that asks the reader to consider how far they might go to have a baby when all other avenues have failed.
 While the story is at its heart a crime thriller, it's also an authentic human story, about how easy it is for vulnerable people to be exploited, where human rights, morals and ethics go out the window.
 I was on board with the story from the get-go and was glued to its pages throughout my reading journey.
 The book is yet another example of Robotham's masterful storytelling.

 Rating: ⭐⭐⭐⭐⭐